President of China: Restoration in 1982

 In the 1990s, the experiment of separating party and state posts, which led to conflict between Deng Xiaoping and Zhao Ziyang during the Tiananmen Square protests of 1989, was terminated.
 In 1993, Jiang Zemin, who had been general secretary of the CCP and chairman of the Central Military Commission since 1989, assumed the presidency as well, becoming the undisputed top leader of the party and the state.
 Jiang stepped down as president in 2003, handing the post to then–Vice President Hu Jintao, the first vice president to assume the office.
 Hu had already become general secretary in 2002.
-In turn, Hu vacated both offices for Xi Jinping in 2012 and 2013, who had also previously served as vice president under Hu.
+In the 2004 constitutional amendment, incorporating the power to "engage in activities involving state affairs" to the presidency.
+Hu vacated both offices for Xi Jinping in 2012 and 2013, who had also previously served as vice president under Hu.
 On March 11, 2018, the first session of the 13th National People's Congress, by a vote of 2,958 in favor, two opposed and three abstaining, passed a constitutional amendment that removed the previous term limits for the president and the vice president.
 Xi explained the decision in terms of needing to align the presidency with his more powerful posts of general secretary of the party and CMC chairman, which do not have term limits.